Skip to Main Content

 Updates to NIH Policy in Response to the Nelson Memo

-As a consequence of the 2008 NIH Public Access Policy, all peer-reviewed scholarly publications that are the result of NIH awards are required to be made publicly-available in PubMed Central.
-The major change to this policy that will go into effect on October 1, 2025 is that these publications can no longer be embargoed for up to a year after publication.
-These publications are required to be made available immediately.
+As a consequence of the 2008 NIH Public Access Policy, all peer-reviewed scholarly publications that are the Icon of a sheet of paper with horizontal lines representing text, depicted in black and white.result of NIH awards are required to be made publicly-available in PubMed Central.
+The major change to this policy that will go into effect for publications accepted on or after December 31, 2025 is that these publications can no longer be embargoed for up to a year after publication.
+These publications are required to be made available immediately on the official date of publication, which is newly-defined as "the date that the final published article is first made available [emphasis mine] in the final, edited form, whether in print or electronic (i.e., online) format" 2024 NIH Public Access Policy

-As a result of the 2023 NIH Data Management and Sharing (DMS) Policy, scientific data that are the result of NIH funds are to be made publicly-available (as appropriate) either at the time of publication or by the end of the grant performance period, whichever comes first.
+As a result of the 2023 NIH Data Management and Sharing (DMS) Policy, scientific data that are the result Black-and-white icon of a magnifying glass with a horizonal line with two peaks within the magnifying glass view.of NIH funds are to be made publicly-available (as appropriate) either at the time of publication or by the end of the grant performance period, whichever comes first.
 For the most part, the NIH has not needed to modify or update their 2023 DMS Policy in response to the 2022 Nelson Memo.
 Their policy meets the requirements for the public access of data established in the Memo.

 Publications: When a publication is deposited into PubMed Central, the National Library of Medicine (NLM) already has a system in place to collect metadata and assign a persistent identifier (PID) to each article.